canonical/kafka-operator/docs/explanation/cryptography.md

 Charmed Apache Kafka sources are stored in:

 * GitHub repositories for snaps, rocks and charms
-* Launchpad repositories for the Apache Kafka upstream fork for building the source
+* Launchpad repositories for the Apache Kafka upstream fork for building from the source

 ### Launchpad